 School Service Funds-School Service Funds are used to segregate, for administrative purposes, the transactions of a particular activity from regular revenue and expenditure accounts.
 A school district maintains full control of these funds.
-The School Service Fund maintained by the District is the Food Service Fund.
+The School Service Funds maintained by the District include the Food Service Fund and the Student/School Activity Fund.